isaacwkm/Greekstone/README.md

-# 3CG
+# 3CG - Final

-Project 3 by:
+Final by:
 Isaac Kim

 For CMPM 121